 The study included robust public engagement efforts which gathered community input through public meetings (both in-person and virtual), presentations to community councils, public surveys, pop-ups at local events, and meetings with local business and municipality leaders.
 Input received from the public was an important factor in determining which of the four corridors would be the first to receive BRT service.

-Now that the initial corridors have been identified, the study has shifted focus toward preparing an initial BRT operations plan, identifying stations locations, preparing conceptual BRT station designs, and refining initial ridership and cost estimates.
+After identifying the initial corridors, the study has shifted focus toward preparing an initial BRT operations plan, identifying stations locations, preparing conceptual BRT station designs, and refining initial ridership and cost estimates.
 The study is also looking at which enhanced services will be offered along the Glenway and Montgomery Road corridors.

-This phase of the BRT Study is scheduled to be completed in Spring 2023.
+This phase of the BRT Study began in Spring 2023.

 BRT ROUTE & STATION LOCATION VIDEO